Troubleshoot Anthos Service Mesh step-by-step

 Review relevant logs and information

 After you narrow the scope of the problem, you can focus on certain logs and information more effectively.
-See Review relevant logs and information to learn about the logs that Anthos Service Mesh generates and how to interpret the information they contain.
+To learn about the logs that Anthos Service Mesh generates and how to interpret the information they contain, see Interpreting Anthos Service Mesh logs.